-The Social Housing (Regulation) Act 2023 (the SHRA 2023) came into force in July 2023 and will implement a new proactive consumer regulatory regime.
-The SHRA 2023 will, along with the introduction of the new Tenant Satisfaction Measures Standard in April 2023, include increased obligations for RP Borrowers in relation to health and safety matters and place further reporting obligations on the RP Borrowers in terms of their communications with tenants (see "Description of the Social Housing Sector in England, Wales and Northern Ireland - Regulation and the Regulatory Framework").
+The Social Housing (Regulation) Act 2023 (the SHRA 2023) came into force in July 2023 and included the implementation of a new proactive consumer regulatory regime.
+The SHRA 2023, along with the introduction of the new Tenant Satisfaction Measures Standard in April 2023, includes increased obligations for RP Borrowers in relation to health and safety matters and places further reporting obligations on the RP Borrowers in terms of their communications with tenants (see "Description of the Social Housing Sector in England, Wales and Northern Ireland - Regulation and the Regulatory Framework").

-Any breach of the SHRA 2023, Standards (as defined below) or associated guidance once the different elements are in force could lead to the exercise of the Regulator of Social Housing's statutory powers.
+Any breach of the SHRA 2023, Standards (as defined below) or associated guidance could lead to the exercise of the Regulator of Social Housing's statutory powers.
 The Regulator of Social Housing's enforcement powers have been strengthened to tackle failing Registered Providers, including the removal of the cap on the level of fines it may charge.
-Any such intervention by the Regulator of Social Housing in respect of an RP Borrower may affect the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the Issuer under the Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.
+Any such intervention by the Regulator of Social Housing in respect of an RP Borrower may affect the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the Issuer under the Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective Intra-Group Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.